ging0044/i10010n/readme.md

 # `i10010n`
-## what does it do
+## what does it do?
 `i10010n` allows you to easily translate your application, and dynamically use translated text when sending strings, making strings, doing other stuff with strings...

 ## config
 The config file is fairly basic.
-It is also a javascript file, not json.
+It is also a javascript file, not JSON.
 Obviously.
+> Note: You can do it in JSON, but it'll take more work.
+See the DB used by [i18n-yummy](https://github.com/WebReflection/i18n-yummy) for more details.

 First, you're going to want to import some functions from i18n.js: